curi/websites/_posts/2017-10-04-elliot-temple.md

 ### <a href="https://learnobjectivism.com">Learn Objectivism</a>

 Learn about Ayn Rand's philosophy.
-I consider Objectivism and Critical Rationalism (by Karl Popper) the most important philosophies by far.
+I consider Objectivism and Critical Rationalism (by Karl Popper) the most important philosophies.

 ### <a href="https://beginningofinfinity.com/">The Beginning of Infinity</a>